LuLucsu/lulucsu-academic/content/post/congrate/index.md

 tags:
-- Academic
-- 开源
+- News

 categories:
-- Detail of my group
+- People in my group
 ---

- Overview
+ ##Overview

 1. The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
 2. The template can be modified and customised to suit your needs.
 It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**